 Self care part 2: your people

-“What Shamu taught me about a healthy marriage” was an article by Amy Sutherland in the NYT in 2006.
+"What Shamu taught me about a healthy marriage" is an article by Amy Sutherland in the NYT in 2006.
 It made great waves in the psychology and relationship counseling world.
 I never forgot that article.
 It is long but in essence says Amy led her husband to be a better, more reciprocal partner through techniques she saw trainers use on dolphins.
 Now whether or not you are opposed to keeping these great creatures in captivity, the article makes a valid point.
 Humans, just like animals, can be trained.